Coil stamp

 A coil stamp is a type of postage stamp sold in strips one stamp wide.
 The name derives from the usual handling of long strips, which is to coil them into rolls, in a manner reminiscent of adhesive tape rolls.
 A large percentage of modern stamps are sold in coil form, because they are more amenable to mechanized handling in large quantities than either sheet stamps or booklet stamps.

 Origins

 Coil stamps first appeared at the beginning of the 20th century.

+Specifically, the first coil stamps were made in the Netherlands in 1903.
+See: